Start your child’s musical journey now and tap into their natural inborn musicality!

 Professional Practice Certificate in the Kodaly Concept of Music Education (Early Childhood Music).
 Cache Diploma 3 in pre-school practice.

 BA (Hons), Enhanced DBS.
 Fully Insured.
-Member of Soundsense, British Kodaly Academy.
+Member of Soundsense and British Kodaly Academy.

 Follow me on Facebook